 Other work includes THE FRENCH DETECTIVE AND THE BLUE DOG (2012) THE NUTCRACKER (2009) for Theatre Royal Bath ALICE THROUGH THE LOOKING GLASS (2007) for the Tobacco Factory, all co-written with Paul Dodgson, and MOOMINLAND MIDWINTER with Horse and Bamboo and The Egg.
 Work for young people includes: THE ODYSSEY (published Methuen 2008), BEN HUR Theatre Royal Bath 2010, COMFORT Islington Community Theatre 2011, and CLAUSE 39 for Salisbury Playhouse Young Peoples Theatre Company 2015 performed in the Salisbury Cathedral as part of Magna Carta celebrations.

 Naylor studied Dance at Nottingham Trent University before attending Cheltenham Art College.
 She then went on to study Fine Art at the Slade School of Art, specializing in Sound and Text under Stuart Brisley.
-After graduation she studied at the Desmond Jones School for Mime and Physical Theatre.
 She has also completed one year of study on Phil Parker’s Screen Writing MA, London College of Printing.
 After college she set up and ran Puzzle Club with David Ellis.
 She runs her own theatre company Gallivant with Lee Lyford, and has taught internationally.
 She is currently lecturing at Sheffield Hallam University for Screen and Stage.

-IVAN AND THE DOGS is about to go on the syllabus and has been translated into seven languages with new productions in New York, Tbilisi, Athens, Barcelona, Rotterdam, Sao Paulo, Rio de Janeiro, and Buenos Aires winning a number of awards in Brazil and Argentina.
+IVAN AND THE DOGS has been translated into seven languages with new productions in New York, Tbilisi, Athens, Barcelona, Rotterdam, Sao Paulo, Rio de Janeiro, and Buenos Aires winning a number of awards in Brazil and Argentina.
 The play is in development for film with Salon Pictures and the BFI with director Andrew Kotting (Gallivant, Swansdown).